openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

 Self-defined Unit
 ============================

-In OpenPD, user can also define the ``unit`` by themselves as shown below.
+In OpenPD, users can also define the ``unit`` by themselves, as shown below.

 Define a Basic Unit
 --------------------